zzzuuu/zzzuuu.github.io/_pages/about.md

 ### Research
 I mostly work on the biomechanics, architecture and evolution of smart designs in organisms.

-The majority of my work involves appendicular systems (e.g. wings, legs, tongues, flaps, etc.) used for locomotion in air or on land, feeding and predator-prey interactions.
+The majority of my work involves appendicular systems (e.g. wings, legs, tongues, etc.) used for locomotion and feeding, including a diversity of behaviors in air, on land or at liquid-air interfaces.
 Arthropods and amphibians are my favorite organisms.

 ### Contact
 You can send me emails at: yuzeng {at} usf.edu / dreavoniz {at} berkeley.edu / zeng {at} berkeley.edu / (yzeng7 {at} ucmerced is no longer working)